 Safety events must be reported per the process noted in Table 6 regardless of whether the event is determined by the HCP to be related to ritlecitinib.
 In particular, if the serious AE is fatal or life-threatening, notification to Pfizer must be made immediately, irrespective of the extent of available event information.
 The timeframe noted in Table 6 also applies to additional, new (follow-up) information on previously forwarded safety event reports.
-In the rare situation that the PPD VRCC does not become immediately aware of the occurrence of a reportable safety event, the PPD VRCC must report the event within 1 business day/3 calendar days after learning of it and document the time of first awareness of the events on the NIS AEM Report Form.
+In the rare situation that the PPD VRCC does not become immediately aware of the occurrence of a reportable safety event, the PPD VRCC must report the event within 1 business day/ 3 calendar days after learning of it and document the time of first awareness of the events on the NIS AEM Report Form.

 For all safety events that are mentioned in the far-right column of Table 6, the PPD VRCC is obligated to pursue and to provide any additional information to Pfizer with the same reporting timeline.
 In addition, the PPD VRCC may be requested by Pfizer to obtain specific follow-up information in an expedited fashion.
 This information is more detailed than that recorded on the data collection forms.
-In general, this will include a description of the safety event in sufficient detail to allow for a complete medical assessment of the case and independent determination of possible causality.
+In general, this will include a description of the safety PFIZER CONFIDENTIAL

+CT24-WI-GL02-RF01 6.0 Non-Interventional Study Protocol Template For Primary Data Collection Study Page 47 of 81 event in sufficient detail to allow for a complete medical assessment of the case and independent determination of possible causality.
 Any information relevant to the event, such as concomitant medications and illnesses, must be provided.
 In the case of a patient death, a summary of available autopsy findings must be submitted as soon as possible to Pfizer or its designated representative.

 This protocol will use an External Adjudication Committee wherein, to maintain scientific integrity, and adjudication of some clinical endpoints (ie, any malformations) defined in the study objectives will be performed.
 The External Adjudication Committee is responsible for ongoing analysis of any malformations and of their adjudication as endpoints.
 Any malformation that is not adjudicated as an endpoint by the External Adjudication Committee is reportable and is forwarded to Pfizer Safety.
-In addition, when the HCP has judged a PFIZER CONFIDENTIAL a Whichever is shorter.
-If a national or state holiday falls directly before or after a weekend (resulting in ≥ 3 consecutive calendar days of closure), the reporting will be done the next business day.
+In addition, when the HCP has judged a malformation to have a causal relationship with ritlecitinib or other medications used to treat AA, the PPD VRCC must still report it to Pfizer Safety, even if that event is a component of the adjudicated endpoint.